freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/tests/en.md

 ---
-title: "Testing a design"
+title: Testing your designs
-order: 1250
+order: 70
 ---

 <Fixme> Update this for v3 </Fixme>